armsp/AIFU/README.md

  **AI flub ups**

-AIFU is a one stop solution for researchers and anyone looking for a place to learn about the repercussions of using AI blatently, too soon, indiscriminately, harmfully.
+AIFU aims to be a platform for researchers and anyone looking for a place to learn about the repercussions of using AI blatently, too soon, indiscriminately, harmfully.
+Its an experiment in meta analysis.
+What makes it interesting is that all of the information is "generated" and "retreived" using language model(s).
+Currently, the design of the platform leans towards using causal language models as judge, jury and executioner if you will.

-**How to contribute?**
+**How to use the platform?**
+We intend you to submit links to articles that you may think document/inform of cases where harm "may" have been caused becasue of AI.
+Your submission will be recorded publicly in our GitHub repository as an issue and the processing pipeline will start.
+You may have to wait for a few seconds to a few minutes for the workflow to finish and a short response of the outcome of the workflow run will be posted as a reply to the issue.
+For example -> https://github.com/armsp/AIFU/issues/84

 Steps -
 1. Go to the country of the concerned article/news.
 If the article/news does not pertain to a country then submit it as `global`.
-2. Enter the article, media organization and other details you could discern (see examples when you navigate to a country)
+2. Enter the headline, url, media organization and other details you can discern (see examples when you navigate to a country)
-3. Press `Submit`
+3. Press `Submit` to start the workflow

 ## Outline
-The objective of this project is to establish a comprehensive archive or repository that serves as a centralized resource for policymakers, researchers, students, and other stakeholders seeking to acquire knowledge regarding the potential adverse consequences arising from the indiscriminate, premature, or injudicious use of algorithms and AI.
+The objective of this project is to establish a comprehensive archive or repository that serves as a resource for policymakers, researchers, students, and other stakeholders seeking to acquire knowledge regarding the potential adverse consequences arising from the indiscriminate, premature, or injudicious use of algorithms and AI.

 Through this platform, my aim is to monitor the utilization of AI by governmental entities.
 By conducting thorough analysis of the collected data, I want to find out if we can provide "concrete course(s) of action" or policy recommendations to lawmakers, the general public, and other stakeholders regarding their engagement with AI-based services.
 Crucially, this initiative will enable us to gain insights into the preferences and purposes of government agencies in employing AI.
 By doing so, we can proactively address potential risks associated with AI based implementation in specific domains such as child welfare and recidivism, while promoting fair and equitable utilization of AI.